ENRG: Eating disorders and Nutrition Research Group

 Members of ENRG are committed to supporting dietitians and researchers with an interest in nutrition-focused research to undertake higher degree research in eating disorders.

-Contact: Staff and students wanting to enquire about ENRG or who wish to join, please contact Susan at susan.hart@westernsydney.edu.au Gabbi at g.heruc@westernsydney.edu.au.
+Contact: To enquire about ENRG or if you would like to find out about joining, please contact: Susan Hart at susan.hart@westernsydney.edu.au or Gabbi Heruc at g.heruc@westernsydney.edu.au.

 Directors